Getting My Guide To All The Recommended Beef Cuts By Butchers – The … To Work

 Serve them together, and you’ve got a T-bone or Porterhouse steak – which we’ll come on to in good time.
 Now, if you’re after a middle ground between tender and tough, the strip steak is probably the steak for you.
 It’s got a little chew to it, without being a nightmare to eat.

-What Does Red Meat, Demystified: Your Guide To The Different Cuts Of Beef Do?
+Some Of Your Guide To The Different Cuts Of Steak – Tasting Table

 Sadly, however, this marbling does mean strip steak can be a little on the pricey side, and it’s debatable whether that extra cost is really worth it, especially compared to some of the other (arguably superior) expensive cuts out there.
 For the record, you can sometimes find bone-in strip steaks (think of it like a T-bone without the tenderloin) which are otherwise known as shell steaks or club steaks, and these versions pack some extra flavor.